ejones18/movie_review_sentiment_analysis/README.md

 # Rotten Tomatoes Movie Reviews - Sentiment Analysis

-As part of the assessment for the COM3110 module, this naive bayes implementation explores the task of sentiment analysis on a set of movie reviews.
+A naive-bayes classifier, built from the ground up with no frameworks, for the Rotten Tomatoes movie review dataset.
+Includes detailed feature selection methods including TFIDF & chi-squared testing, data processing and metric evalutation.

-Note: This model was developed and tested in Python v3.9.12
+Note: This model was developed and tested in Python v3.9+

 ## Instructions before running
 In order to run the ```NB_sentiment_analyser.py``` script, a few libraries outside of the Python standard library[1] need installing so all the functionality can be used.
-These packages are as follows:

-* Numpy
-* Pandas
-* Seaborn
-* Matplotlib
-* nltk
-* sklearn
-* argparse

-These can be installed using the following command: ```pip install numpy, pandas, seaborn, matplotlib, nltk, scikit-learn, argparse```
+These can be installed using the following command: ```pip install -r "requirements.txt"```

 It is encouraged that these packages are installed in either a conda environment[2] or a .venv environment[3] in order to stop conflicts with pre-existing libraries.

-Be aware that the ```utilities.py``` and ```feature_selection.py``` modules **must** be placed in the same directory as the ```NB_sentiment_analyser.py``` script in order for them to be correctly imported.

-As seen on lines 25-26 in the main script i.e. ```NB_sentiment_analyser.py```, the script assumes that the training, dev and test files are in a directory below that of the script named 'moviereviews' as is the case in this repo.

 The following command will also need to be run in order to access the stopwords from the NLTK package: ```python -m nltk.downloader stopwords``` as seen from [4][5]